jessety/pm2-installer/README.md

 This will remove the service and completely uninstall pm2.

-If you used the `configure` script to configure `npm`, you can revert those settings by running:
+If you used the `configure` script on Windows to configure `npm`, you can revert those settings by running:

 ```bash
 npm run deconfigure